VDI-Tech-Guy/F5-AppWorld-Lab-Guides/CONTRIBUTE.md

 ## Writing Content

 Content is written in markdown format and placed in the `content/` directory.

+For your convenience and as a starting point, we have developed an archetype located [here](https://github.com/f5devcentral/F5-AppWorld-Lab-Guides/blob/main/archetypes/default.md) that serves as a template.
+In order to use it, you can run for example `hugo new content/Lab1/Lab1.md` and it will generate a markdown file called `Lab1.md` into `content/Lab1`.
+If the directory `Lab1` does not exist, it will make a new one.
+If the directory does exist, it will just place the new file in the existing directory but not rewrite all of the directories content.

 ### Frontmatter